PScoriae/pierreccesario/content/projects/pierreccesario.com.md

 - Set up and configure Cloudflare DNS and CDN rerouting to AWS S3 buckets complete with TLS/SSL encryption for secure connections **(Cloudflare, AWS S3, Web Hosting)**
 - Composed and formatted precise and informative documentation to aid understanding and deployment process of the project **(Documentation, Markdown)**

-Read the official full-fat documentation in the official [GitHub repository](https://github.com/PScoriae/pierreccesario).
+Read the official full-fat documentation in the [GitHub repository](https://github.com/PScoriae/pierreccesario).

 ## Built With